Impact of primordial black holes on heavy neutral leptons searches in the framework of resonant leptogenesis: Sub-TeV resonant leptogenesis

 In Fig.~\ref{fig:2} we report the value of $Y_B$ maximised over $y$, as a function of the RHN mass scale, for different mass splittings.
 Hence, the requirement of successful leptogenesis also defines a lower bound on the RHN mass scale at $\mathcal{O}({\rm GeV})$, which is of high relevance for the experiments devoted to heavy neutral lepton searches.

-Hence, we scan over the practically-unobservable relative mass splitting $\Delta M/M$ in the range from $10^{-17}$ to $10^{-13}$, and we obtain the region in the plane $M$-$U^2$ for which the correct baryon asymmetry is achieved.
-This is shown in Fig.~\ref{fig:3} by the orange region.
+Hence, we scan over the practically-unobservable relative mass splitting $\Delta M/M$ in the range from $10^{-16}$ to $10^{-11}$, and we obtain the region in the plane $M$-$U^2$ for which the correct baryon asymmetry is achieved.
+We choose this range in $\Delta M/M$ in order to maximise the available parameter space for leptogenesis.
+Considering larger values of the mass splitting does not change our results.
+Assuming instead that $N_i$ have a vanishing initial abundance This is shown in Fig.~\ref{fig:3} by the orange region.
 The colored lines display different contours in fixed relative mass splitting $\Delta M/M$ for which $Y_B = Y_B^{\rm obs}$.
-The grey area is instead theoretically excluded by the seesaw mechanism.
+The gray area is instead theoretically excluded by the seesaw mechanism.
 Our results are compatible to the ones presented in Refs.~\cite{Granelli:2020ysj, Klaric:2020phc}.
 We emphasize that in our treatment we use the full thermally corrected form of the decay rates as done in Ref.~\cite{Hambye:2016sby}, and we improve the calculations of the sphalerons freeze-out by taking into account the non-instantaneous case.
 Moreover, we underline that we do not interpolate the RHN self-energy function $\gamma$ in Eq.~\eqref{eq:I} in order to approximate the effect of soft gauge scatterings, finding the dip feature in our result for $M\lesssim 100~{\rm GeV}$ and high $U^2$ values.